rsakata40/Manuscript_Aneuploidy/README.md

 12. Analysis of marker genes of blastoids formed with E-cadherin over expression*
 13. Anaysis of marker genes in aneuploid human embryos
 14. Analysis of marker genes in developed and poor quality human embryos
-- A small immunofluorescence image dataset is included to test codes which require computational analysis of images.
+- several images in '/test_image' are included to test codes which require computational analysis of images.
 - analysis with * may take longer than a day to run for all images used in the manuscript.

 ## Software environments